In 2013, Engineers Nova Scotia Council approved a motion to create a registrant category for limited licensure.

 Given that each limited license is unique and only applies to well-defined and narrow scope of practice, the approval process will likely take longer than a P.Eng. license application as the Board of Examiners reviews whether the practical experience under the supervision of P.Eng. submitted by the limited license applicant complements the academic qualifications sufficiently to allow the applicant to practice independently.

-Any questions regarding the limited engineering license or the Limited Engineering License Guide can be directed firstname.lastname@example.org.
+Any questions regarding the limited engineering license or the Limited Engineering License Guide can be directed to firstname.lastname@example.org.

 The Limited Engineering Licence Guide is available here.